-Step 4 is all about teaching your children how to feel and deal with their emotions as a part of whole-self care.
+Step 4 is all about teaching your children how to feel and deal with their emotions as a part of caring for their whole-selves.
 Whole-self care is about taking care of your mental health in addition to your physical health.
-This task will be part of your children's responsibility as they becomes adults.
+This task will be part of your child's responsibility as they head into adulthood.

 Establish communication cable